BMO Family Office

 Florida amended its property tax laws again in 2008 to further differentiate between homestead and non-homestead property by increasing the homestead exemption from $25,000 to $50,000.
 In addition, when a homestead is sold, its untaxed appreciation may be transferred to a new Florida homestead (subject to a cap).
 Finally, the non-homestead annual increase in property taxes was changed from an unlimited amount to a cap of 10%.

 A Florida real estate tax case study.
-Two neighbors purchase identical condos for $500,000 in Coral Gables in 2019.
+A Florida real estate tax case study.
+Two neighbors purchase identical condos for $500,000 in Coral Gables in 2022.
 One is not domiciled in Florida and the other is domiciled in Florida and receives the homestead exemption.
-Per the Miami-Dade Property Appraiser Tax Estimator (https://www.miamidade.gov/Apps/PA/PAOnlineTools/Taxes/TaxEstimator.aspx), in 2020 the non-homestead property taxes were about $9,434 and the homesteaded property taxes were about $8,668.
+Per the Miami-Dade Property Appraiser Tax Estimator (https://www.miamidade.gov/Apps/PA/PAOnlineTools/ Taxes/TaxEstimator.aspx), in 2022 the non-homestead property taxes were about $9,148 and the homesteaded property taxes were about $8,398.
 Each year this gap will continue to increase since the non-homesteaded property will receive the 10% cap on assessment increases while the homesteaded property will receive the 3% cap.

-Before picking up and moving your domicile to save on state taxes, there are several things to be aware of that will impact the legal rights of you, your spouse, and your heirs.
+Before picking up and moving your domicile to save on state taxes, there are several details to be aware of that will impact the legal rights of you, your spouse, and your heirs.

 Common law vs. community property rights and step-up in basis.
 The majority of states apply common law property ownership, meaning each spouse owns what is titled in the spouse’s name.
 On the other hand, nine states — Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin — apply community property ownership, meaning each spouse owns a 50% interest in the community property asset.
-Aside from this, in the past several years a handful of states — Alaska, Florida (as of July 1,2021), Kentucky, South Dakota, and Tennessee — have passed “opt in” community property laws.
+Aside from this, in the past several years a handful of states — Alaska, Florida, Kentucky, South Dakota, and Tennessee — have passed “opt in” community property laws.

 A benefit of community property ownership is that all assets classified as community property will receive a full step-up in basis upon the death of each spouse.
 This may affect capital gains tax exposure and is a reason why many people moving from a community property state to a common law property state may want to preserve the community property classification.